aecyia/NewWorld/_PERSONAL/MyLoreTracker.md

 4 - Who is the Queen in Emerald?
 5 - The Dancers
 6 - Ichabod’s Questions
-7 - What Dreams May Come
+7 - What Dreams May Come -- MISSING
 8 - Acquiring the Book
 9 - Infected With Humming
 10 - A New Dancer Takes the Stage